 - Homemade Salsa Verde (so delicious, much better than store bought!)

-- 1 can (28 ounces) Red Gold peeled whole tomatoes (with juice)
+- 1 can (28 ounces) peeled whole tomatoes, undrained

-- 1 jalapeño (seeds removed if desired to decrease spiciness) roughly chopped
+- 1 jalapeño pepper, roughly chopped (remove seeds and ribs, if desired, to decrease spiciness)

-- Serve immediately or store in an airtight container for up to a week.
+- Serve immediately or refrigerate in an airtight container.

-- If you don’t love garlic – omit garlic cloves.
-For a more subtle garlic flavor, omit garlic cloves and use 1/2 teaspoon garlic powder.
+- If you don’t love garlic, omit the garlic cloves.
+For more subtle garlic flavor, substitute ½ teaspoon garlic powder.